Beech River Regional Airport: Facilities and aircraft

-For the 12-month period ending August 31, 2010, the airport had 3,440 aircraft operations, an average of 286 per month: 93% general aviation, 6% air taxi, and 1% military.
-At that time there were 26 aircraft based at this airport: 73% single-engine, 15% multi-engine and 13% jet.
+For the 12-month period ending August 31, 2010, the airport had 3,440 aircraft operations, an average of 286 per month; 93% were general aviation, 6% were air taxi, and 1% were military.
+At that time, 26 aircraft were based at this airport, 73% single-engined, 15% multiengined, and 13% jet.

 The airport is attended during regular business hours and has 100LL avgas and Jet A fuel services.
 It is included under the Jackson FSS.
 It has runway lighting and PAPI on both runways, and is lighted sunset to sunrise.
 NOTAMs are filed with McKellar-Sipes Regional Airport.
 PVE is located on the Memphis sectional chart.